 When you mention this landlocked East African country, the first thing most people think of is Hotel Rwanda and the mass genocide of nearly a million people back in 1994.
 But President Paul Kagame (former leader of the Rwandan Patriotic Front) has since brought a lot of infrastructure investment to Rwanda.
 The result is one of Africa’s most impressive safari destinations, and Volcanoes National Park is the jewel in the country’s ecotourism crown.

 Volcanoes National Park is located in the northern part of the country in the volcanic Virunga Mountains, which straddle the border between Rwanda, Uganda, and the Democratic Republic of Congo.
 The area is best known for the endangered Mountain Gorillas that inhabit its dense forests, which were made famous (and habituated to human presence) in the 1970s and 80s by late primatologist Dian Fossey.

 Thanks to conservation initiatives created by Fossey and continued today by the Dian Fossey Gorilla Fund, the latest census shows that the population in the Virunga Mountains continues to grow.
 Their total number recently exceeded 1,000 for the first time in decades.

-Today hundreds of hikers, trackers, porters, and guides assemble at the park’s visitor center every morning to coordinate one of the world’s most exclusive safari treks.
+Today hundreds of hikers, trackers, porters, and guides assemble at the park’s visitor centre every morning to coordinate one of the world’s most exclusive safari treks.
 There are currently 10 habituated gorilla families open to tourist visits, so trekking permits are limited to a mere 80 per day.
 It takes anywhere from one to three hours to hike to them, and you get one magical hour to hang out with them.

-Contributed by Bret Love & Mary Gabbett @ Green Global Travel
+Recommended by Bret Love & Mary Gabbett @ Green Global Travel

 Queen Elizabeth National Park, Uganda